create3000/x_ite/docs/_posts/tutorials/adding-sound.md

 - *minFront* etc. with medium values
 - *priority* 0 (default)

-## A sample using continuous localized sound
+## A Sample Using Continuous Localized Sound

 ### XML Encoding